This easy vanilla ice cream is simple to make and is egg free. Great on its own, in an ice cream sundae or paired with

 HOW TO SERVE:

 If you did not use glucose syrup you may need to leave the ice cream in the fridge for about ten minutes to soften up enough to scoop.
-Otherwise remove from the freezer, scoop and enjoy!
-Great on its own, in a ice cream sundae or paired with your favorite desserts.
+Otherwise remove from the freezer, scoop, and enjoy!
+Great on its own, in an ice cream sundae, or paired with your favorite desserts.
 Delicious!

 HOW TO STORE:

 You can store this ice cream in an air-tight container in the freezer for up to two weeks for the best texture.
 It will still taste good after this but may become icier over time.

 Have you made this recipe?
 Tell me how it when in the comment below and tag me on Instagram so I can see your delicious creations! #KCAEIC